whoisasheesh/RaceTracker/README.md

 # Accessibility
 The app includes accessibility features, such as labels and descriptions, to ensure it is usable for people with visual impairments.
 Voice-over functionality and screen reader support have been implemented where necessary.

-TODO:- Adding screen record video with App Use to demonstrate scalability and font scale changes and accessibility.

 Note: The built-in screen recorder captures multimedia audio but does not record the accessibility channel, which is used for TalkBack speech output.

 **Accessing TalkBack for VoiceOver Navigation:**